What is networking?

 - Wheaton in Network (WIN) is a Wheaton College specific tool which can connect you with alumni who are interested in advising you on your career journey.

 - LinkedIn is a tremendous career-focused social media network that allows you to connect with individuals from your college, at the company you are hoping to work for someday, or in positions that you are pursuing.
-Watch this video from Esther Lee Cruz '06 on how to create a great profile.
+Learn how to search for Wheaton alumni using LinkedIn and watch this video from Esther Lee Cruz '06 on how to create a great profile.

 - Informational interviewing is a great way to grow your network.
 People in business are often happy to talk with students about their own stories, their companies, and the kind of work they are doing.